 - What cash is received in the event of an exit

-Furthermore, what are the negotiation tactics of series a term sheet to not only to get the best deal — but also to ensure the deal closes?
+Furthermore, what are the negotiation tactics of series term sheets not only to get the best deal — but also to ensure the deal closes?

 “Initiation by investors or founders”

-It gives them some leverage in later stage and oversubscribed deals, and at the margin.
+It gives them some leverage in later stages and oversubscribed deals, and at the margin.
 Going first, last, within the middle doesn’t matter.

 Not needing money right now helps.
 And having another real offer, from nearly as good of an investor, also quickly ends games & shrinks timelines.